The Commonwealth Electoral Act 1918 (Electoral Act) outlines the required processes for redistributions.

 The Electoral Act requires the Redistribution Committee for Queensland to comply with the following factors when making their proposed redistribution:

-- Queensland is to be divided into the same number of federal electoral divisions as the
+- Queensland is to be divided into the same number of federal electorates as the

 number of members of the House of Representatives to be chosen in Queensland at a